 5. Policy Evaluation and Review

 The implementation and effectiveness of OSMFC’s safeguarding Policy is under constant review by the club officers who meet formally throughout the year.
 Latest advice on safeguarding young players is considered and changes made to the policy where necessary.
-The policy is formally reviewed on an annual basis.
+The policy is formally reviewed on annual basis.